pymupdf/PyMuPDF/docs/recipes-text.rst

 How to Fill a Box with HTML Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Method :meth:`Page.insert_htmlbox` offers a **much more powerful** way to insert text in a rectangle.

 Instead of simple, plain text, this method accepts HTML source, which may not only contain HTML tags but also styling instructions to influence things like font, font weight (bold) and style (italic), color and much more.

-It is also possible to mix multiple fonts and languages, output HTML tables and insert images.
-Any URI links are also supported.
+It is also possible to mix multiple fonts and languages, to output HTML tables and to insert images and URI links.

 For even more styling flexibility, an additional CSS source may also be given.

 The method is based on the :ref:`Story` class.
-Therefore, complex script systems like Devanagari, Nepali, Tamil and many are supported and written correctly thanks to using the HarfBuzz library - which provides this feature, called *"text shaping"*.
+Therefore, complex script systems like Devanagari, Nepali, Tamil and many are supported and written correctly thanks to using the HarfBuzz library - which provides this so-called **"text shaping"** feature.

-Any required fonts to output characters are automatically pulled in from the Google NOTO font library - as a fallback when the optionally supplied user font(s) do not contain some glyphs.
+Any required fonts to output characters are automatically pulled in from the Google NOTO font library - as a fallback (when the -- optionally supplied -- user font(s) do not contain some glyphs).

 As a small glimpse into the features offered here, we will output the following HTML-enriched text::